-How is an MBA Capstone Graded?
+How Is an MBA Capstone Graded?

-MBA Thesis Format
+The MBA Thesis Format

-Choosing Your MBA Thesis Topic
+Choosing Your Thesis Topic

 Completing Your MBA Thesis

-An MBA thesis must be an original work that cannot be found in an existing book, journal, or website.
-Therefore, students must take the time to thoroughly plan their thesis statement and gather the materials for research.
+An MBA thesis must be a work of original research.
+Therefore, students must take the time to thoroughly plan their thesis statements and gather research materials.
 Designing a thesis requires a clear understanding of the industry and its issues.
-Students should select a familiar, relevant topic with information readily available for research.
-The thesis committee reviews selected topics and gives students final clearance to proceed with their research.
+Students should select familiar, relevant topics with information readily available for research.
+Thesis committees review selected topics and give students final clearance to proceed with their research.

 Presenting Your MBA Thesis

 Master’s degree candidates showcase their hard work at the thesis presentation.
-The thesis committee typically consists of multiple faculty members, including the course instructor, adviser, and an external reviewer.
-Some universities give students a presentation outline to follow.
-First, students present the objective of the research.
-Next, they talk about the literature and framework they used during their study.
+The thesis committee typically consists of multiple faculty members, including a course instructor, an advisor, and an external reviewer.
+Some universities give students presentation outlines to follow.
+First, students present their research objective.
+Next, they talk about the literature and framework used during their study.
 Then, students delve into the thesis methodology.